 Despite treatment, these symptoms may become more severe over time as the tumor grows.
 Malignant tumors tend to grow much faster than benign tumors and should be treated in an efficient manner in order to prevent the cancer from spreading and causing permanent damage.

-Treatment for Spinal Tumors
+Treatment and Surgery for Spinal Tumors

 WARNING: If a patient or healthcare provider suspects a spinal tumor, neurosurgical evaluation is advised.

 Treatment for a spinal tumor aims to completely eliminate the tumor without damaging the surrounding nerves.
 The best treatment for you depends on many factors, including the type and size of your tumor, your age and your overall health.